 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 14.21 12/9/2020 David Gloski Can you recap of the pros and cons list of this approach and the previous approach?
 Can you remind me why this got started?
 It sounds like the advantage is that there's a second pump to rely on.
 It's great for the redundancy and in the future this repeated pumping station can be used so that way you don't have to use the next station only.
 The proposed Bethany Reservoir Alternative should result in a smaller overall footprint, mainly since a 900-acre forebay would not be included.
 It would be built to discharge directly up into Bethany Reservoir which would result in flexibility for the dual conveyance aspects of the overall SWP in the Delta.
 Under the existing SWP system, water flowing through Clifton Court Forebay is dependent on the Banks Pumping Plant to discharge to Bethany Reservoir.
 The Bethany Reservoir Alternative under consideration would not be dependent on the Banks Pumping Plant operations, so the overall system would gain substantial relaibility.
 For example, if the Banks Pumping Plant would need to be rehabilitated, the Behany Reservoir Alternative facilities would provide a built in bypass that could allow Sacramento River diversion to continuously be conveyed to Bethany Reservoir and maintain service during any outage that might be required during repairs at the Banks Pumping Plant.
 That is an advantage.
 From an engineering perspective, the Bethany Reservoir Alterantive should be be an easier construction logistics situation because there are more roadway access options and rail is not needed.
 Phil Ryan 1/27/2021 Responded 14.22 12/9/2020 David Gloski In reference to a comment last week, there was an overhead powerline going from Highway-4 down and was cutting through parcels.
 Can we get a map of these parcels because a lot of people would be interested in this.
-A mapbook for the Bethany Reservoir Alternative is being developed Gwen Buchholz 1/27/2021 Responded 14.22 12/9/2020 Karen Mann • • • Alternative would be coming from the intakes at the North Delta and would be contained in the tunnel (deep underground) in the vicinity of the marina.
-This is no different than the other alternatives under consideration.
-Operational changes in the vicinity of the marina would be from the diversion patterns into Clifton Court Forebay which will be evaluated by DWR.
-Phil Ryan 1/27/2021 Responded 14.23 12/9/2020 Karen Mann Can you show where the tunnel goes?
-The people in this area The proposed tunnel for the Bethany Reservoir Alternative is 100 to 150 feet below the ground surface and would be constructed along the path shown in some of the slides the DCA has shared regarding the Bthany Reservoir Alternative.
+A mapbook for the Bethany Reservoir Alternative is being developed Gwen Buchholz 1/27/2021 Responded 14.22 12/9/2020 Karen Mann active in the community.
+Is there an overview of Byron Highway and Mountain House Rd?
+Concerned about the effects to the boaters going in and out.
+They are mostly ski boats which are less than 10,000-15,000 pounds so they get · · · · · · · · · · · · · · · · · · · Phil Ryan 1/27/2021 Responded 14.23 12/9/2020 Karen Mann , The proposed tunnel for the Bethany Reservoir Alternative is 100 to 150 feet below the ground surface and would be constructed along the path shown in some of the slides the DCA has shared regarding the Bthany Reservoir Alternative.
 The tunnel alignment is not directly underneath any substantial structures (hones, USBR facilities, marinas, etc. in the South Delta.
 The flow into the California Aqueduct system would be the same as for other alterantives.
 Phil Ryan 1/27/2021 Responded